-With unlimited budget we could have the ideal marketing team but what would you choose if you had a limited budget?
-For example which team members would a business owner need to try ensure a measure of email marketing success?
+With an unlimited budget we could have the ideal marketing team but what would you choose if you had a limited budget?
+For example which team members would a business owner need to try to ensure a measure of email marketing success?

 As a business owner putting together my email marketing team, at the very least I would have a digital marketing strategist and someone to create the campaigns.

-A strategist with all round digital marketing skills can help with the marketing in other digital channels.
+A strategist with all-round digital marketing skills can help with the marketing in other digital channels.

 If you have to choose between a designer and a developer I would say try to find a developer with some design skills.
-Email developers are more familiar with the issues of email clients which comes in handy in the day to day management of email campaigns.
+Email developers are more familiar with the issues of email clients which comes in handy in the day-to-day management of email campaigns.

 If you’re concerned about the design aspect of your emails there are two things you can do: